mcneb10/swcnoops/README.md

 This is a standalone webserver to bring this great game back to players who miss it as much as I do.
 To use the server

-1) Change config class to point to the root directory of the asset bundles and layouts
+1) Change config class to point to the root directory of the asset bundles and layouts.
-2) Copy "swcFiles" folder, which contains the last manifest file, along with your copy of the assetbundles to a location configured in your config class
+2) Copy "swcFiles" folder, which contains the last manifest file, along with your copy of the assetbundles to a location configured in your config class.
+3) Copy a set of base layouts (same format as layout manager) to the location configured in your config class.
-3) Start the server by executing Main class, currently I run in debug to catch any missing APIs not implemented
+4) Start the server by executing Main class, currently I run in debug to catch any missing APIs not implemented.
-4) Run a patched version of the game client to point to the server OR run the game through a proxy and redirect the calls
+5) Run a patched version of the game client to point to the server OR run the game through a proxy and redirect the calls.

 ## Redirect game client
 The game client can be easily tricked into having its calls redirected.
 In the early days, the community worked out how to access the server, which brought out layout manager and some other utilities.
 The old original disassembled source of the client was also available, which is mostly what allowed me to do this reverse engineering.
 All of these are still available on github and a good starting point in understanding the APIs.